What you Need to Know – Understanding French Gestures

 What Funny Gestures Do You Make?

-You may not be expected to perform French gestures, but knowing how to interpret them will take you way farther in the conversation.
+You may not be expected to perform French gestures, but knowing how to interpret them will take you way further in the conversation.